 As our first afternoon in Montgueux progresses, I am more and more convinced of one thing.
 Emmanuel’s sometimes alleged reputation as a complex, buttoned-up person has nothing to do with reality.
 He may not belong to any of the popular winemaker groupings, nor does he fancy big crowds (I will always remain grateful to Essi Avellan who persuaded him to come to Helsinki and Grand Champagne event last April), but he is very easy to socialise with.
-Straightforward and sincere in his being, Emmanuel’s aim is to make Montgueux famous, not himself, yet the paradox is that whether he wants it or not, he is.
+Straight and sincere in his being, Emmanuel’s aim is to make Montgueux famous, not himself, yet the paradox is that whether he wants it or not, he is.

 ”I am a simple man and do just what I have to.”

 True.
 His champagnes speak for themselves.
-Even though I dislike the term ’non-vintage’ due to its obscure, misleading expression (as every champagne IS made of grapes from certain vintage/s) and the term ’entry-level’ for its somewhat dismissive clang, Les Vignes de Montgueux is among my favourite NV champagnes.
-Still extra-brut (meaning up to 6 grams of sugar per litre) on the label, nowadays this wine is non-dosé (without any added sugar).
+Even though I dislike the term ’non-vintage’ due to its obscure, misleading expression (as every champagne IS made of grapes from certain vintage/s) as well as the term ’entry-level’ for its somewhat dismissive clang, Les Vignes de Montgueux is among my favourite NV champagnes.
+Still extra-brut (meaning up to 6 grams of added sugar per litre) on the label, nowadays this wine is non-dosé (without any added sugar).
 A beautifully vinous, zesty, superbly balanced blanc de blancs with a voluptuous nose and so much of ripe, stylish fruit that I could easily finish the whole bottle without any food.
 Astonishingly pure to drink.
 And as intense as the man behind it.

 Le Cotet, in turn, comes solely from a tiny east-facing single vineyard on the eastern side of the village, planted in the mid-1960s.
-Nicely available across Parisian wine shops (thanks to Manu’s persistent efforts years ago to make himself known in Paris), one should always make sure to have it on stock at home.
+Nicely available across Paris wine shops (thanks to Manu’s persistent efforts years ago to make himself known in Paris), one should always make sure to have it on stock at home.
 But because life is all about seizing the moment, I have a bad habit of drinking my Le Cotets very soon after carrying them back home to Finland.
 Luckily many nice Helsinki bistros (such as BasBas, Latva and Carelia) have this so-delicious-that-I-just-run-out-of-adjectives champagne on their wine list.

 In the beginning, to be honest, I had slight difficulties with La Colline Inspirée.
 Despite my fondness for several oaky champagnes, it wasn’t my favourite in Lassaigne’s range (perhaps I just felt that the Chardonnay from Montgueux was way too delicious to be masked so clearly?)
 But the recent bottles I have tasted have been simply fabulous.
 In August, I couldn’t have wished for a better closure to my summery month in Paris (but the sloppy sampler as I am, I of course forgot to write down the disgorgement date of that bottle).

 I could probably write lines and lines of his wines, but since my blog is about stories, not tasting notes, I just recommend you to try Lassaigne’s champagnes whenever available.
 Among his newly released ’trilogy’ wines, my favourites Coteaux Champenois Haut Revers du Chutat and Autour de Minuit are very difficult to find due to their minuscule production, so if you bump into them, don’t hesitate twice!
-Manu’s coteaux champenois is a deeply Burgundy-like still white wine you will remember for the rest of your life, whereas the latter, aged in vin jaune barrels from Jura and cognac barrels, seduces you with peculiar yet irresistible aromas of Panang curry and satay sauce.
+Manu’s white coteaux (2010) is a deeply Burgundy-like still white wine you will remember for the rest of your life, whereas the latter, aged in vin jaune barrels from Jura and cognac barrels, seduces you with peculiar yet irresistible aromas of Panang curry and satay sauce.
 One of the wildest wines I have ever tasted.

 Recently I seem to have developed a serious crush on champagnes of the Aube region.
-At this point, however, it is good to remember that although Montgueux belongs to the Aube department, geographically it is nearly as far from Côte des Bar (the heartlands of the Aube) as from Côte de Sezanne (a charming and quiet sub-region of Champagne south of Côte des Blancsl).
+At this point, however, it is good to remember that although Montgueux belongs to the Aube department, geographically it is nearly as far from Côte des Bar (the heartlands of the Aube) as from Côte de Sezanne (a charming and quiet sub-region of Champagne south of Côte des Blancs).
 In fact, Montgueux’s chalky soil is very similar to Côte des Blancs, yet even millions of years older.

 Another difference is that the hill of Montgueux is planted with Chardonnay – unlike its Pinot Noir dominated surroundings.
 Third, as we all know, the growing season of 2016 was completely crazy in Champagne, and especially the Aube was severely hit by the caprices of the weather.
 Many vignerons lost large parts of their harvest.
 Not Lassaigne: